solo-io/gloo/docs/content/introduction/architecture/deployment_arch.md

 ## Across multiple clusters

 The previous deployment patterns can be extended out to multiple clusters.
 You may have multiple clusters divided by team, or service boundary, or some other construct.
 You may wish to abstract how your services get exposed to other parts of the organization by using an API Gateway.
-Gloo can play very well in this deployment.
-Each cluster would have its own deployment of the Gloo control plane with various proxies (see above) playing a role of ingress, sharded ingress, or even bounded context-API.
+Gloo Edge can play very well in this deployment.
+Each cluster would have its own deployment of the Gloo Edge control plane with various proxies (see above) playing a role of ingress, sharded ingress, or even bounded context-API.

 ![]({{% versioned_link_path fromRoot="/img/deployments/multi-cluster.png" %}})